In this tutorial, we want to talk about How to setup IKev2 on centos 8 step by step. So maybe this tutorial is too long but it is worth.

 Next, you need to copy the certificate files ‘fullchain.pem‘, ‘privkey.pem‘, and the ‘chain.pem‘ to the ‘/etc/strongswan/ipsec.d/‘ directory.

-Point: we use our domain name, so certbot creates a directory for SSL with our server name. for you, certbot create and generate SSL on your domain name directory.
+We use our domain name, so certbot creates a directory for SSL with our server name. for you, certbot creates and generates SSL on your domain name directory.

-Go to /etc/strongswan directory and take a backup from ipsec.conf
+Go to /etc/strongswan directory and take a backup from ipsec.conf, using the following commands:

-after that, you create new ipsec.conf with the following command.
+after that, you create a new ipsec.conf with the following command:

 vi ipsec.conf